TheOdinProject/curriculum/ruby/basics/variables_strings_and_numbers.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 Link to no more than three additional resources to avoid this section becoming too cluttered.
+* For a deeper explanation of how variables work under the hood read [this short section] from launch schools Learn to Program with Ruby book.